Cash Rounding in Vend

 1. First up, head to Setup -> Payment Types and find your cash payment type(s).

 2. To activate Cash Rounding you will need to edit the cash payment type.
-To do this, click the 'pen' icon next to the payment type.
+To do this, click the word 'cash' underneath payment types.

 3. Once you are on the edit payment type screen, you will see two drop-down menus.
 In the first drop-down, you will need to pick the smallest cash denomination of your country's currency.
 In the second dropdown, you can specify how this chosen denomination is rounded by selecting a rounding rule.